 Young people have no opportunity for school or jobs in Myanmar.
 Their future is one with a forced decision between two choices — become part of the military or join forces with the army that is fighting the military.

 I have been monitoring the situation in Thantlang.
 Half the city’s population has now fled the gunfire and bombings.
-Christians there are in a desperate situation.
 The people in 10 Christian churches with 1,000 believers were forced to make a terrible decision — stay and be persecuted or flee and face an uncertain future living in the jungle, trying to make a harrowing journey over the mountains and across the border.
 Today, only six families remain in those churches.
 The rest have fled.

 Those who flee go to the heavily forested mountains along the Indian border.
 People in the Indian state of Mizoram speak the same language and have the same culture as Myanmar.
 Refugees who make it there are allowed to live in refugee camps.
 But getting across the river border is next to impossible.